Wheat harvest behind, but bringing good results in Kansas

 WILSEY, Kan.
 (KSNT) – Wheat harvest in Kansas is a bit behind this year.
 But when farmers are getting out in the field, many are enjoying the results they see.

 Sixty-five percent of the wheat that’s been harvested has been good to excellent condition.
 But the state is lagging in the amount of the total wheat that’s typically cut right now.
-It sits 10 percent lower than normal.
+It sits 10% lower than normal.

 “We’re later because we’ve had some rain delays.
 You have to wait for the wheat to dry down, so any kind of shower overnight, or high humidity really slows down the harvest in a lot of areas,” said Daryl Strouts, CEO of the Kansas Wheat Alliance.